Harper Lee's new novel big as 'Harry Potter' in Amazon pre-orders

 Lee, who suffered a stroke in 2007 and is reported to have difficulty seeing and hearing, is not expected to appear to promote the book.

-The Wall Street Journal, which like HarperCollins is owned by News Corp, will publish an advance first chapter of "Watchman" on Friday, along with Britain's Guardian newspaper.
+The Wall Street Journal, which like HarperCollins is owned by News Corp NWSA.0, will publish an advance first chapter of "Watchman" on Friday, along with Britain's Guardian newspaper.

 (Reporting By Jill Serjeant; Editing by Bill Trott)